nikitavoloboev/data/life/lessons-learned.md

 	- try out any new ideas I have (it is the only way to see if the idea is any good)

 ## Code
-- Use switch cases over long ifs
+- Use switch cases over long ifs.
 - It’s a lot easier to actually just use one screen
 	- much easier to context switch
 - Use version control